 - Then add the flour and poppy seeds to the batter.

 - Evenly split the batter between the 2 baking pans.
-Bake at 340 degrees Fahrenheit for 15 minutes or until a toothpick comes out clean when pierced though the middle.
+Bake at 340 degrees Fahrenheit for 15 minutes or until a toothpick comes out clean when pierced through the middle.
 Once the cake is baked transfer to a cooling rack and let it cool completely.

 - Meanwhile, beat 1 stick of butter with the cooked sweetened condensed milk.
 Add the sour cream and mix just to combine.